bragceo/Food-For-Everyone/README.md

 To acces the Food-For-Everyone application site please click [here]()

-## Screenshot of the password generator
+## Screenshot of the Food-For-Everyone
 Sample of the Food-For-Everyone application shown below in the screen shot
 ![]()